 1. It’s all about the vibe

 Goa runs at a much slower pace than the rest of India.
-The people who live and visit are friendly and have more of an acceptance to a easy going lifestyle.
-Music and dance is everywhere.
+The people who live here and visit Goa are friendly and have more of an acceptance to an easy-going lifestyle.
+Music and dance are everywhere.
 There is a wide range of trance parties and drumming circles that bring people from different countries together.

 RELATED ARTICLE: My Love Affair with India

 The best way to explore Goa?
 On a scooter of course!
 The roads are quieter than the cities and if you a first timer you are guaranteed to have a few giggles getting lost, figuring out the rules of the road and going over the speed bumps.

 There are plenty of places to stop and bargain for a souvenir around Goa.
 Who knows you may even decide to get a permanent one!
 We almost ended up getting a tattoo from this guy, who is a local tattoo artist at Arambol beach.
 Luckily enough there were three of us and we eventually decided it was not such a good idea.
 (Well, I would have done it!)

 Goa is a small state found on the Indian West Coast alongside the Arabian Sea.
 It has a history of once being a Portuguese colony and is predominately Catholic.
 The landscape of crowded urban India is replaced with tropical spice plantations, amazing beaches and rows of lush palm trees.

 Feast for eyes